tc39/notes/es8/2017-03/mar-22.md

 AWB: And when you talk to developers who have already been using some syntax to do this, that's a different sample than talking to developers who have not had a syntax.

-SD: From the F12 development perspective, I've had to remove the word "proto" from Intellisense when they type in `window.`...the average JavaScript developer doesn't think this deeply.
+SDO: From the F12 development perspective, I've had to remove the word "proto" from Intellisense when they type in `window.`...the average JavaScript developer doesn't think this deeply.
 We've had to remove things because people don't know this stuff.

 YK: My concern is part of the way I've been thinking about decorators.
 And as Dan pointed out working with people working on these other features.
 Decorators are a descriptive API.
 If you can do "@own" I'd also like "own static".
 There is a problem where you may be forced to type a thing that gets over-written by the decorator.
 In your code you may have to .... have some code to put something on the prototype.